YoStM/ab-app/readme.md

 ## Specs
 As a student, I am aware that I have a lot to learn, yet I am eager to give my best and develop the app with:
-- Symfony 6 et Php 8
+- Symfony 6 and Php 8
 - React.js or Vue.js
 - TailwindCss
 - PostgreSQL